gabrielacepeda/pizza-app/README.md

-# Create your own Pizza
+# Build your own Pizza
 This simple Pizza application allows you to create your own pizza!
 You can add toppings from the options provided.

 ![pizza app preview](https://github.com/gabrielacepeda/pizza-app/blob/master/pizzaphoto.png)